 The DC investment adviser provides investment monitoring reports to the Trustees on at least a quarterly basis.
-The report reviews all the Scheme's fund performance over the quarter and longer term relative to their respective benchmarks as well as highlighting key information and commentary regarding the management of the funds.
-Any potential issues regarding any of the funds' performance or management issues at the fund manager is flagged to the DC Subcommittee in the first instance.
+The report reviews all the Scheme's fund performance over the quarter and longer-term relative to their respective benchmarks as well as highlighting key information and commentary regarding the management of the funds.
+Any potential issues regarding any of the funds' performance or management issues at the fund manager are flagged to the DC Subcommittee in the first instance.

-There have been no changes to the platform provider and funds during the last year, except for the introduction of the Future World Fund noted above.
+There have been no changes to the platform provider and funds during the last year.